SavvyOpen/.github/profile/README.md

 Many things can be achieved simply with the right idea.

-* SO Chat – a fast, secure, real-time web chat built from scratch with HTML, CSS, JavaScript, PHP, and MySQL, featuring live SSE messaging, portable history, incremental updates, single-session control, and group chats.
+* SO Chat – a fast, secure, real-time web chat built from scratch with HTML, CSS, JavaScript, PHP, and MySQL.
+It is designed to demonstrate advanced features that typical frameworks don’t provide by default such as live SSE(Server Send Events) messaging, portable history, incremental updates, single-session control, and group chats.

 * SO Gloper – A unified React library that combines state, logic, and dataflow with dual modes, dynamic state creation, built-in persistence, lazy loading, auto-immutability, and React 18+ concurrency—letting you build scalable, maintainable apps faster with minimal boilerplate.